 A licensed plumber can determine which one of these scenarios is the cause.

 3. The Heater Drain Valve:

-As previously stated above, the drain valve is a standard but an easy issue to repair.
-If water is leaking from the valve, make sure it is closed completely.
+As previously stated above, the drain valve is a standard but easy issue to repair.
+If water leaks from the valve, it is important to ensure it is closed completely.
 If this watertight drain valve continues to leak, you may have to replace it entirely, but it is relatively inexpensive.